zgarlett/OS-Project/README.md

 ## Explanation

 For testing purposes I choose to divide the servers into 4 different files so they could easily be executed in a command line.
-But I wrote them in such a way that they can be just copy and pasted into one file without having to be rewritten.
+But I wrote them in such a way that you can just copy and paste them into one file without having to be rewrite anything.

 ### Requirements